Rules

 - Powerplay team can decide face-off dot in the offensive zone

-- Round Robin games that end in ties will go to a 3v3 3 minute sudden death OT, then to a 3 round shootout, then to a tie
+- Round Robin games that end in ties will go to a 3 round shootout, then to a tie

 - A player may be used multiple times in a shootout (Oshie Rule)